jeremiasrg/kubernetes_ansible_awx/README.md

 Check complete documentation and the steps to install it. ( SUPER EASY ☺️ ) [here](https://github.com/kubernetes-sigs/kind)

-- 1.2 - Configure ower nodes:
+- 1.2 - Configure our nodes:

     - 1.2.1 - (Optional) Change you cluster configuration [here](./cluster-config/config.yaml)
         ```